hawkoli1987/Megatron-Bridge/docs/training/config-container-overview.md

-# Configuration Overview
+# ConfigContainer Overview

-The `ConfigContainer` is the central configuration object in Megatron-Bridge that orchestrates all aspects of training.
+The `ConfigContainer` is the central configuration object in Megatron Bridge that orchestrates all aspects of training.
 It acts as a single source of truth that brings together model architecture, training parameters, data loading, optimization, checkpointing, logging, and distributed training settings.

-## What is ConfigContainer?
+## What is ConfigContainer

 `ConfigContainer` is a dataclass that holds all the configuration objects needed for training: